 Generally speaking, if the months of supply is lower than 6 months, it’s a seller’s market.
 If the months of supply is over 6 months, it’s a buyer’s market.
 Knowing the difference can save you a lot of money.

 Keep in mind that since you’ll be on the buy side and sell side in the same year, you’ll probably want to try and focus on neighborhoods with less than 6 months of supply if possible.
 If not, your renovated home might stay on the market longer than your budget allows.
+Read our ultimate guide for an example of how a rehab loan will impact your fix and flip budget and timeline.

 How to Get the Market Data You Need